 Registered students have lifetime email accounts provided by the Capitol College computer lab.
-See the lab supervisor for help with email or contact information services and technology, ext.
+For help with email, contact information services and technology, ext.
 2040.
 The web interface for email is accessible through the college website.

 Network Usage

 The college network is intended to provide students access in support of academic pursuits.
 Specific standards regarding network usage are outlined in Capitol's community standards.
 The college reserves the right to limit uploading rates as determined by the Office of Information Services and Technology.